WeaamR/neural-network-experiments/submission/Task08_BatchSize.md

 The validation-loss curve also showed a large fluctuation near epoch `18`.
 Its final five-epoch validation-loss standard deviation was `0.018815`, the highest among the three configurations.

-This indicates that the small batch produced less stable validation behavior and began overfitting early.
+**This indicates that the small batch produced less stable validation behavior and began overfitting early.**

-However, it achieved the highest final validation accuracy of `97.60%`.
-The combination of increasing validation loss and stable accuracy suggests that the model may have become more confident in some incorrect predictions, causing Cross-Entropy Loss to increase even when the number of correct predictions remained high.

 It also required the longest training time, `362.47` seconds, because the small batch caused a very large number of weight updates.